iotoi-project/devguide/GoogleAssistant/DragonBoard410c/README.md

     * ### Configure a new Python virtual environment

-      Use a[Python virtual environment](https://docs.python.org/3/library/venv.html) to isolate the SDK and its dependencies from the system Python packages.
+      Use a [Python virtual environment](https://docs.python.org/3/library/venv.html) to isolate the SDK and its dependencies from the system Python packages.

       \(Recommended\) For Python 3.